 - Families must give the medication directly to the educator and not leave it in the child’s bag or locker.

-- Families must fill in a medication record form for any medication (including prescription, over–the-counter and homeopathic medications) that needs to be administered to their child at the service.
+- Families must fill in a medication record form for any medication (including prescription, over–the-counter and homeopathic medications) that need to be administered to their child at Preschool.

-- If the parent/guardian is unable to fill in the form they may write or email the permission to administer the medication stating the name of the medication, the dosage, last time it was administered, and the time of day for staff to administer it.
-This will be kept in the child’s file and the parent will fill in the medication record when at the service.
+- If the parent/guardian is unable to fill in the form they may write or email the permission to administer the medication stating the name of the medication, the dosage, last time it was administered and the time of day for staff to administer it.
+This will be kept in the child’s file and the parent will fill in the medication record when next at the Preschool.

-- Unless a medical emergency, medication will not be given to the child without written permission from the parent (see Medical Conditions Policy and First Aid Policy). *
+- Unless a medical emergency, medication will not be given to the child without written permission from the parent (Refer to QA2: 006 & 0024). *

 - All medication will be stored in the medication box, in the kitchen, out of reach of children, but readily accessible to educators/staff, and in accordance with the medication requirements.

-- if non-prescribed it must be accompanied by a letter from a registered doctor
+- if non-prescribed it must be accompanied by a letter from a registered GP;

-- In accordance with the instructions on the packaging, written on the medication or provided by a registered medical practitioner and
+- in accordance with the instructions on the packaging, written on the medication or provided by a registered GP and

 - taking into account the last time the medication was administered to the child (this should be filled out on the medication record)